 alive. blessed. grateful

 I am very grateful to be where I am now!
 I’ve spent the past few days feeling really good about where I am in my recovery and feeling good overall!
-About time!
+It’s about time!

-I know I still have a lot to work through, it isn’t easy to change your outlook on situations, but I know it is the only way for me to move forward.
+I know I still have some things to work through, it isn’t easy to change your mindset, but I know it is the only way for me to move forward.
+I will get there!

 Once you can see the beliefs, you can unravel them, unearth their faulty nature, and thus strip them of their power.
 When you listen closely to your self-critical thoughts and tune in to what they’re actually saying to you, you’ll likely notice that a lot of it is simply false.
 It doesn’t match up with what you say and does, how you behave, and ultimately, who you are, even by your own estimation.

 Most of us would disagree with some of what we habitually tell ourselves, about ourselves.
 I spent the past few years trying to process total strangers’ personal views on who I am, with who I know I am.
-The two have never meshed and have caused severe emotional dissonance within me as a result.
-Time to accept that this stranger’s personal views don’t count in my life and there is really no need to listen to them anymore.
-I know who I am.
+That was a mistake as the two have never meshed and have caused severe emotional dissonance within me as a result.
+I came to accept that this past tenant’s personal views don’t count in my life and there is really no need to listen to them, full stop.

 When we’re caught in a thought loop, we’re operating in a good- or bad system.
 But the truth is, we’re all good and bad, lovely and not—contradictions at play.
 In a word, human.